iad-os/nightswatch/README.md

 Use your own editor to configure Night's Watch the way you need it, then run it with `npm start` or `npm run start-pretty`.

-If not overridden, the CONFIG_FILE is set to `./config.yaml` by default and the guardians of the wall will try to read your configuration from `config.yaml` in the current folder.
+If not overridden, the CONFIG_FILE is set to `./config.yaml` by default and Night's Watch will try to read your configuration from `config.yaml` in the current folder.

 ### 🐳 Run with Docker